Grammarly Home

 What are AI detectors?

 AI detectors estimate the likelihood that content—text, images, code, or multimedia—was generated by artificial intelligence.
 They look for patterns, structures, and metadata to differentiate AI-created content from human-produced work.
-Various industries may rely on AI detectors for content verification, fraud detection, and media authentication.
+Various industries and educational institutions may rely on AI detectors for content verification, fraud detection, academic integrity, and media authentication.
 However, because AI technology is constantly evolving, AI detection is inexact.
-For this reason, AI detection tools are most effective when used alongside other methods, such as plagiarism detection, citing sources, and authorship tracking, which records how a piece of content was created and edited over time.
+For this reason, AI detection tools are most effective when used alongside other methods such as plagiarism detection, citing sources, and authorship tracking, which records how a piece of content was created and edited over time.

 So, how do AI detectors actually work?
 Here’s a closer look at the methods they use to spot AI writing.